open-aac/openaac.org/knaac-awards/2024/index.md

 </div>

 <div style='width: 400px; margin: 0 auto; max-width: 100%;'>
-  <a href="https://forms.gle/5YXJ1MNMQqLYmHyj9" class="button fit special" style='font-size: 20px; height: 90px; line-height: 25px; padding: 20px 10px;'>Vote for the 2024<br/>knAAC Nominees</a>
+  <a href="/donate" class="button fit special" style='font-size: 20px; height: 90px; line-height: 25px; padding: 20px 10px;'>Donate to<br/>OpenAAC</a>
 </div>

 <p>
-  Thank you for visiting!
+  Thank you for supporting the world of AAC!
+We look forward to hosting the awards again in 2025!
 The knAAC Awards are one of the important projects we host as a non-profit in the AAC community.
   <a href="/donate">Please consider donating</a> to help